 Booze and Drinks

 Sudwerk Brewing Co Dock Store – all of the Sudwerk beers are confirmed vegan.
 The Dock is very popular in the evenings, there is frequently a live band with relaxed outdoor seating in what was part of the parking lot.
 It’s fun.
 The restaurant adjacent is NOT vegan-friendly, though they have a hummus plate.
-We recommend stopping by to tell them why you are not eating there even though you came to drink next door.
+Pop Up plant-based fast food is there twice monthly provided by Roaming Spoon.
+(You can find them on twitter and facebook to see dates.)
 2001 2nd St

 Sun & Soil serves organic cold-pressed juices in interesting, healthy combinations that are very refreshing.
 There is coffee, teas, and cleanses, smoothies and freezes, and a small amount of vegan organic food and snacks.
 G St between 5th/6th